 How to cut Turkey wings from carcass?

-Finally to remove the wings, hold on to what is left of the carcass and twist the wing away, cut around the joint to detach from body.
+Finally, to remove the wings, hold on to what is left of the carcass, twist the wing away, and cut around the joint to detach from the body.

-We have many Roast dinner side dishes you can make to serve with your Whole Roast Turkey.
-Take a look at more side recipes below
+We have many Roast dinner side dishes like our sage and onion stuffing, which you can make to serve with your roast turkey dinner.
+Take a look at more side recipes below.

-We served ours with Roast Potatoes, glazed parnips, carrots and brussel sprouts, pork and chestnut stuffing, pigs in blankets, yorkshire pudding, turkey gravy and cranberry sauce.
+We served ours with Roast Potatoes, glazed parnips, carrots and brussel sprouts, pork and chestnut stuffing balls, pigs in blankets, yorkshire pudding, turkey gravy, bread sauce and cranberry sauce.

 Small Whole Turkey- How to Prepare and Cook